 - Nutritional information does not include optional ingredients.

-Portion the Cakes: Beat the dry ingredients into the wet ingredients.
-Beat on high until smooth, about 1 minute.
+Portion the Cakes: Starting on low speed, beat the dry ingredients into the wet ingredients.
+Once combined, beat on high until smooth, about 1 minute.
+Take care not to overmix, or your cakes will turn out dry and gummy.
+The batter will be quite thick–this is normal!
 Divide the cake batter evenly between the prepared cake pans.
 Try to get the same amount in each pan so that the cake layers bake up to the same size (about 749 grams per pan).

 Crumb-Coat the Cake: Frost a thin layer of frosting around the top and sides of the cake.
 To get the layers of frosting smooth, use a tool like a cake scraper to smooth the icing out.
 Place the lightly frosted cake in the freezer for 10 minutes so the frosting hardens up a bit before frosting the next layer.